Eihab4/Simple-Task-Manager/README.md

 You can use the Postman collection to interact with the API.
 [Here is the Postman link](https://documenter.getpostman.com/view/34440263/2sA3e5f94T)

 This API allows users to manage their tasks effectively, organizing them into categories and controlling their visibility.
 It provides CRUD operations for both categories and tasks, ensuring flexible and comprehensive task management.
+The API also supports features like **pagination** and **filtering** to enhance task management and retrieval.